dbbs-lab/bsb-core/docs/examples/networks/create.rst

 Default network
 ---------------

-The default configuration contains a skeleton configuration, without any components in it.
-When you instantiate a ``Scaffold`` without any parameters, this configuration is used:
+The default configuration contains a skeleton configuration, for an HDF5 storage, without any components in it.
+It can be used by creating a ``Scaffold`` without giving any parameters:

 .. literalinclude:: ../../../examples/networks/create_default.py
    :language: python